monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 STORAGE METHOD: [Recommend appropriate storage for my app complexity]
 INTEGRATIONS: [Suggest any needed integrations based on my features]

-Make sure every section is complete and specific enough to guide development phases.
+Make every section complete and specific enough to guide development.
 ```

 #### 1.3 Review and Refine Your Generated PRD